 - Incarceration of your spouse for three or more consecutive years during the marriage.

-As in a divorce, the court can make orders regarding maintenance, child support, and child custody/visitation.
+As in a divorce, the court can make orders regarding maintenance, equitable distribution, child support, and child custody/visitation.

 A legal separation is revocable, which means you and your spouse can change your minds and resume living together.
 If you live separately and apart for more than one year after filing your Separation Agreement, or after a court orders your legal separation, then either spouse who has fully complied with the terms of the Separation Agreement (or of the orders of the court) can ask the court for a divorce.